More Blog - View all

 Home charge point – these take the longest to change the vehicle to full capacity, but are the most convenient as you can charge the vehicle overnight without leaving your home.
 There are dedicated electric vehicle charging tariffs available so it’s recommended you speak with your energy provider for specific costings.

 Public charge point – the electric charging infrastructure is increasing year on year, to keep up with the demand of new electric car registrations.
 In cities, most public car parks will have at least 1 electric charge point.
+There are also a wide range of visitor attractions across the UK with EV chargers for customers to use.

 Electric cars can offer a range of cost saving benefits, from lowering the vehicle tax band to reducing the monthly operating costs that are associated with re-fuelling.